appventure-nush/HospitalApp/transcript.md

 # Fire

-## Evidence of fire (smoke, odour, flash) on patient, drapes or in patient’s airway
+## Evidence of fire (smoke, odour, flash) on patient, drapes or in patient's airway

 #### Call for help, and activate fire alarm

-- Ask: “Who will be the crisis manager?”
+- Ask: "Who will be the crisis manager?"
 - Delegate: Get the fire extinguisher (Located along corridors)

 #### Extinguish fire